Home Buying Process

 Between Contract & Closing

-There are a number of details to see to at this stage, and we are here to help.
-Our exclusive Concierge Program is designed to assist you with the services you need before, during and after your move.
-From moving companies and new community information to home improvement services, we’re here every step of the way.
+There are a lot of details to manage during this stage—and we’re here to help.
+Our exclusive Concierge Program is designed to assist you before, during, and after your move.
+From moving companies and local resources to home services, we help simplify the transition.

 What to Expect at the Closing

-Closing is a formal process where all parties sign the necessary paperwork to complete the transaction and transfer the property’s title from the seller to you.
-The seller receives payment for the home, and you receive the house keys!
-From the amount credited to the seller, the title representative subtracts the funds to pay off the existing mortgage and other transaction costs.
-Deeds, loan papers and other documents are prepared, signed, and ultimately filed with local property record office.
+Closing is the formal process where all parties sign the paperwork to complete the transaction and transfer the property’s title from the seller to you.
+The seller receives payment, and you receive the keys!

 Looking to Buy a Home?